Last updated on January 16, 2026

 Best Myr Payoffs

-Myr are the most popular tribe for artifacts-matters decks just edging out golems but handily dominating scarecrows and constructs.
-I already mentioned most of the key commanders in this type if you’re looking for ideas.
+Myr are fairly popular as far as artifact creature decks go, close to golems but handily dominating scarecrows and constructs.
+I already mentioned most of the key commanders for these types of decks if youโ€™re looking for ideas.
 Myr offer a generally low casting cost for these decks coupled with the two most common myr modes: mana production, and combo synergy.

 The mana becomes more and more important as the range of artifact commanders increases in color.
-Plenty of players still run a colorless commander like Karn, Silver Golem or Traxos, Scourge of Kroog, but having mana sources matters even more with artifacts-matter commanders with partner in all colors like my favorite, Keskit, the Flesh Sculptor, and commanders in three or more colors like Sharuum the Hegemon.
+Plenty of players still run a colorless commander like Karn, Silver Golem or Traxos, Scourge of Kroog, but having mana sources matters even more with artifacts-matter partner commanders in all colors like my favorite, Keskit, the Flesh Sculptor, and commanders in three or more colors like Sharuum the Hegemon.

-And the combo synergy is helpful even if you’re not trying to abuse the table with infinity and beyond combos since mana dorks that are artifacts are, like, doubly killable.
+And the combo synergy is helpful even if youโ€™re not trying to trounce the table with infinity and beyond combos since mana dorks that are artifacts are, like, doubly killable.
 So having some combo synergies helps make the commanders work, especially with ETBs and graveyard effects as with Silas Renn, Seeker Adept.

-There are just barely enough myr for an EDH deck, but of course there are also a series of myr-adjacent cards that can fit into these decks, all of which are pretty good if you’re going this route.
+There are just barely enough myr for an EDH deck, but of course there are also a series of myr-adjacent cards that can fit into these decks, all of which are pretty good if youโ€™re going this route.

-Like Thopters it’s pretty easy to find ways to generate a decent number of tokens.
+Like Thopters itโ€™s pretty easy to find ways to generate a decent number of tokens.
 But the rate is just a bit more expensive than things like Squirrel or Elf tokens.

 How Many Myr Cards Have Been Printed?

-There are 38 proper myr and 11 cards that make Myr tokens in some way.
+There are 43 proper myr and 12 cards that make Myr tokens in some way.

 Who Created the Myr in MTG?